conor-od/python-monorepo-demo/README.md

 Projects are either Libs (./libs) or applications (./stack).

 ### Applications
-Application code goes here.
+Application specific code goes here.
 Each application has its own dependencies.

 ### Libs
-Each lib specifies its dependencies.
+Shared code goes here.
 Each lib has its own dependencies.

 ## Setup
 - Install python3 `apt install python3.9 -y`